eduardopiairo/learnpipe/finops/finops-fundamentals.md

 - Reviewing the data and determining corrective actions as needed.

-Cloud costs should be visible to evryone => Showback
+Cloud costs should be visible to everyone => Showback

 Establishing a team by identifying specific members from:
 - Cloud Center of Excellence